aws-samples/aws-cdk-intro-workshop/workshop/content/english/20-typescript/70-advanced-topics/300-private-construct-hub/3000-create-construct-lib-construct-code.md

 Note: Projen only transpiles Typescript files in `src` folder

 ### Projen tamper detection
 Projen is opinionated and mandates that all project configuration be done through `.projenrc.js` file.
-For instance if you directly change `package.json` then Projen would detect that during the release phase and would fail the release attempt.
-Hence it is a good idea to do projen synth by running `projen` command on the `constructs/` directory where `.projenrc.js` file is, before pushing the code to Git repository.
+For instance if you directly change `package.json` then Projen will detect that during the release phase and will fail the release attempt.
+Hence, it is a good idea to do projen synth by running the `projen` command on the `constructs/` directory where the `.projenrc.js` file is before pushing the code to our CodeCommit repository.

+{{<highlight bash>}}
+# This is to avoid Projen tamper related errors
+npx projen
+{{</highlight>}}

 ### Push code to CodeCommit repository

 Commit and push code with the specific Git commit message.
 The commit message hints how the version number should be incremented, whether this is a major, minor or hot fix.
 For details refer, <a href="https://www.conventionalcommits.org/en/v1.0.0/#specification" target="_blank">Conventional Commits</a>.

+Ensure you push from the `construct-lib-repo` directory

 {{<highlight bash>}}
-# This is to avoid Projen tamper related errors
-npx projen
-# This is to push to GIT
 git add .
 git commit -m 'feat: add HitCounter to Construct Library' git push